tc39/proposal-math-sum/README.md

 Champions: Kevin Gibbons

-This proposal is at Stage 1 of [the TC39 process](https://tc39.es/process-document/): the proposal is under consideration.
+This proposal is at stage 2 of [the TC39 process](https://tc39.es/process-document/): the proposal has been accepted as a draft.

 ## Motivation